-In addition, we believe that our goal and commitment to be ecologically "sustainable" by 2020 is a brand-enhancing, competitive strength as well as a strategic initiative.
+In addition, we believe that our goal and commitment to be ecologically "sustainable" by 2020 is a brandenhancing, competitive strength as well as a strategic initiative.
 Increasingly, our customers are concerned about the environmental and broader ecological implications of their operations and the products they use in them.
-Our leadership, knowledge and expertise in the area, especially in the "green building"

-movement and the related LEED certification program, resonate deeply with many of our customers and prospects around the globe, and these businesses are increasingly making purchase decisions based on "green" factors.
+Our leadership, knowledge and expertise in the area, especially in the "green building" movement and the related LEED certification program, resonate deeply with many of our customers and prospects around the globe, and these businesses are increasingly making purchase decisions based on "green" factors.
 Our modular carpet products historically have had inherent installation and maintenance advantages that translated into greater efficiency and waste reduction.
-We have further enhanced the "green" quality of our modular carpet in our highly successful i2 product line, and we are using raw materials and production technologies, such as our Cool Blue backing line and our ReEntry 2.0 reclaimed carpet separation process, that directly reduce the adverse impact of those operations on the environment and limit our dependence on petrochemicals.
+We are using raw materials and production technologies, such as our Cool Blue backing line and our ReEntry 2.0 reclaimed carpet separation process, that directly reduce the adverse impact of those operations on the environment and limit our dependence on petrochemicals.

 To further raise awareness of our goal of becoming sustainable, we launched our Mission Zero global branding initiative, which represents our mission to eliminate any negative impact our companies may have on the environment by the year 2020.
 As part of this initiative, our Mission Zero logo appears on many of our marketing and merchandising materials distributed throughout the world.
-To further our Mission Zero goals, we partnered with other like-minded organizations to launch the website missionzero.org in 2008 to facilitate the sharing of ideas, best practices and resources in the area of sustainability.